Deriving a parton shower for jet thermalization in QCD plasmas: Thermalization of medium induced shower

 with the corresponding real emission processes: \begin{enumerate} \item[(1)] $g(p)\to g(zp)+g(\bar zp)$, with rate

 where $\bar z\!=\!1-z$, and splitting always dominates over merging. \item[(2)] $g(p)+g(zp/\bar z)\leftrightarrow g(p/\bar z)$, with rate

 which allows both gain and loss contributions (positive and negative terms).
-The loss contribution is accounted for by introducing hole gluons that propagate like ordinary ones but with $-1$ weights.
-Hole-particles splitting generates additional hole particles, and the merging of a hole particle produces a normal particle. \end{enumerate} The splitting kernels have infrared poles, which are regulated by introducing an energy cutoff, requiring the energy of all splitting legs to be larger than $E_{\rm min}$.
+The loss contribution is accounted for by introducing a label that distinguishes whether a particle is a hole or not.
+Hole particles split into hole daughters, while the merging of two holes produces a normal particle.
+The mixing is also possible by following $g+g\leftrightarrow g$ with their respective signs.
+When particles are fed to e.g. hadronization, labels are inherited to the offspring.
+When final particles are analyzed, histogram entries can receive positive or negative contributions depending on whether the particle is a hole. \end{enumerate} The splitting kernels have infrared poles, which are regulated by introducing an energy cutoff, requiring the energy of all splitting legs to be larger than $E_{\rm min}$.
+Other regulator definitions are also possible e.g. regulating $z$.
+The resulting $\delta f(p)$ should be reliable far from the cutoff $p\gg E_{\min}$.
+We postpone further studies of infrared sensitivity in EKT to upcoming works.

 In the parton shower, the next splitting time is sampled from the Sudakov factor $\Delta^{1\leftrightarrow2}(t_{\rm next},p_0)$.
 Once a branching occurs ($t_{\rm next}<L$), one of the two channels is chosen in proportion to their total rate, and the momentum fraction $z$ is drawn accordingly from $\Gamma_i(z,p_0)$.
 This is analogous to competing flavor channels in jet showers~\cite{Lonnblad:2012hz}.
 The procedure is iterated for all new particles until $t_{\rm next}>L$.
 Finally, a Sudakov factor is sampled to account for the absence of interactions in the interval $t_{\rm last}<L$ to $L$.
 When reconstructing the momentum, one has to be careful if the splitting involves holes.
 The number density is evaluated as in \cref{eq:Histogram_1d}.